 Jno.
 F. Babb moved into Wise County about 1856, settled on Dry Creek about twelve miles west of Decatur, and here at this frontier log cabin home, occurred one of the most horrible and pathetic massacres that ever happened to the early pioneers.

-When the savages first entered Wise Co., during September of 1865, they killed a Negro teamster.
+When the savages first entered Wise Co., during September of 1865, they killed an African teamster.
 Shortly afterwards they gave a Mr. Armstrong a thrilling chase for life.
 In the vicinity of the Woodward residence, the savages had an encounter with Geo.
 Buchanan and severely wounded Lona Buchanan, who had been drawing water at a well.
 When they passed the home of a Mr. Floyd, the Indians almost captured his son; but the boy escaped by making a wild run for the residence.
 When the savages reached Sandy Creek, they gave Lee Dean and A. Henson a lively chase.
 On Thorn Prairie the native plainsmen encountered Ben Blanton, Lansing Hunt and Glen Halsell, who fled to the home of Dick Couch, and this place was soon assaulted by the savages.
 Severe fighting followed, and the Indian activities plainly indicated they were more anxious to recover the saddle ponies tied near the residence, than to murder the occupants of the house, who were showing stubborn resistance; and shooting with deadly effect.
 The Indians finally succeeded in capturing the horses, and then made a retreat, for some of their number had already been killed and wounded.
 Simultaneously, Ben Blanton slipped away, and hurried to Decatur for reinforcements.

 The Indians continued their raid of murder, pillage and plunder, and about four miles from the home of Dick Couch, reached the residence of John F. Babb, who assisted by his oldest son, H.C.
 Babb, sometimes before, had gone to the markets of Arkansas with a herd of cattle.
 T.A.
 (Dot) Babb, about thirteen years of age, and his sister, Bankuella, were playing in the yard.
 Mrs. Jno.
 F. Babb, infant daughter, Margie, and an exceptionally beautiful young widow, Mrs. Luster, (Mrs. Roberts), who was about twenty two years of age, whose husband a short time before had been killed in the Civil War, and who was making her home with the Babb family, were in the house.
 When the Indians discovered there were no men to defend the premises, in truly savage style, they charged these defenseless women and children.
 Dot Babb said,